Getting the Go-Ahead

-These check heart rate, respiratory rate, blood pressure and oxygen in the blood.
+These monitors check your child’s heart rate, respiratory rate, blood pressure and oxygen in the blood.

 An endotracheal (ET) tube

-This was placed in your child’s windpipe during the surgery and connected to a ventilator to help his breathing.
+This tube was placed in your child’s windpipe during the surgery and connected to a ventilator to help your child breathe.
 The doctors will remove the ET tube when your child no longer needs help breathing.

 A nasogastric (NG) tube

-This passes through the nose and into the stomach, to help drain secretions from the stomach.
+This tube passes through the nose and into the stomach, to help drain secretions from the stomach.

 Several abdominal drains

 These are in your child’s stomach area to help remove extra fluid from the surgical site.